 GSUSA and Catholic Church Relationship

-Girl Scouts of the USA is proud of its 100-year relationship with the Catholic Church and is very pleased the US Conference of Catholic Bishops has included on its website pages titled "Questions and Answers About Girl Scouts of the USA and About Catholic Scouting" and "Background on Girl Scouts of the USA and USCCB Conversations."
+Girl Scouts of the USA is proud of its 100-year relationship with the Catholic Church and is pleased that the United States Conference of Catholic Bishops has on its website the following resources: Questions and Answers About Girl Scouts of the USA and About Catholic Scouting; Background on Girl Scouts of the USA and USCCB Conversations.

-- A description of GSUSA's My Promise, My Faith program, which invites girls of all ages to explore their faith, and information about the role that troop leaders and other adults play (PDF) in helping girls strengthen their understanding of their faith.
-Through this program, girls are also encouraged to earn their faith organization's emblems and recognitions.
+- A description of GSUSA's My Promise, My Faith program, which invites girls of all ages to explore their faith, and information about the role that troop leaders and other adults play (PDF) in helping girls strengthen their understanding of their faith (Through this program, girls are also encouraged to earn their faith organization's emblems and recognitions.)

 - A roundup of the Take Action projects girls who are earning Girl Scouts’ highest awards have accomplished at Catholic churches

 - Information on volunteering (Note that girls in many parishes and Catholic schools would love to join Girl Scouts and are often placed on waiting lists due to a shortage of adult volunteers.)

 We look forward to furthering our relationship with the Catholic Church and Catholic communities throughout the country.
 Should you have questions regarding any of the information on this page, please contact GSUSA.